Shimamura-Tako/ValhallaMMO-ItemsAdderFIX/README.md

 Please submit an issue in this repository instead of going to ValhallaMMO's repository, because this extension was created by me, not by Athlaeos.

 ## Why am I having issues using it on versions below 1.21.4?
-This extension was initially created for my own server, which runs on version 1.21.8 with ValhallaMMO version 1.6.5.
+This extension was initially created for my own server, which runs on version 1.21.8 with ValhallaMMO version 1.6.11 (Premium 1.10).

-Therefore, you might encounter some minor problems when using it on older or newer server/plugin versions.
+Therefore, you might encounter some minor problems when using it on older server versions (This point needs verification—wait for me to check with Athlaeos).

 However, if you really need it for lower versions, try using DeepSeek, ChatGPT, or other AI tools to help you create a compatible version for lower Minecraft versions.

-*If Athlaeos provides me with a copy of Valhalla Premium to encourage me to continue development, I will dedicate time in the future to personally test and ensure compatibility with older Minecraft server versions.*

 ## Future Plans
-- Compatibility with bow and crossbow
+- ~Compatibility with bow and crossbow~ 12/23/25
-- Replace all `textures` methods with `model_path` methods
+- Replace all `textures` methods with `model_path` methods (Probably not, because this isn't mandatory and would require me to rewrite a lot of configs)
-- And more...